sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 	![](./images/cipdemo/ace-ttext-error.png)

-	If the error message is `t.text is not a function` (as shown above) then take the following steps to remove and re-create some pods, and try re-installing again.
+	If the error message is `t.text is not a function` (as shown above) then take the following steps to remove the `helm-api` pods.
 NB You could also use the ICP Console to do all of the above, if you feel more comfortable taking that route.
 	- In a Terminal session, execute `sudo cloudctl login`.
 	- Provide the password for student: **Passw0rd!**
 	- Ensure that the API Endpoint **https://mycluster.icp:8443** is specified.
 If a different one is specified, execute `sudo cloudctl logout` and try again.